arctic-fire-development/dapper-gcs/hardware/README.md

 # Setup and Installation on Intel Edison

-## Connecting to Edison (from OS X)
+## Flashing Edison with latest OS (Linux)

-- install bloop
-    - `npm install -g bloop`
-- attach the edison to laptop with two micro-usb cables
-- run `bloop sniff`
-    - should get something like this `screen /dev/cu.usbserial-DA01LQHR 115200 -L`
-- run that command to bring up the console
+Ideally you'd be able to do this from OS X, however the reality is there is still something wonky with re-flashing from this os.
-- press Enter a few times to bring up the console
+Use a Linux system to do the re-flash.

-    - type *root* and press *Enter*
-        - there is no password
-- connect the edison to your laptop with both cables
-    - this enables the console and the mounted drive
+These steps involve a bit of bouncing back and forth between shells.
 - download the latest os distribution [from intel](http://www.intel.com/support/edison/sb/CS-035180.htm)
     - unpack it
+- connect the edison via usb otg to the linux box...
+    - this shell will be called OTG
+    - it's where you will run flash.sh
+- connect the console to the linux box...
+    - this shell will be called CONSOLE
+    - it's where you will intterupt the boot sequence, and monitor the progress
+- from CONSOLE
+    - login as root
+    - `reboot`
+    - as the system reboots, it will give a VERY BRIEF opportunity to interrupt the boot sequence
+        - hit <ENTER> to interrupt
+    - you should now be at a prompt like this: `boot > `
+- from OTG
-- cd into that folder
+    - cd into where the stock intel flash image is located
-- upgrade the stock OS by pushing zip contents onto the mounted partition
+        - something like `cd edison-image-ww05-15`
+    - run `sudo ./flashall.sh`
+    - it will pause while waiting for the edison, this is good
-- from the console
+- from CONSOLE
-    - `reboot ota`
+    - `run do_flash`
-- once rebooted, log back in via `ssh root@192.168.2.15` or `ssh root@<MACHINE_NAME>.local`
+    - now the magic is happening
+    - don't touch anything until everything finishes and you're at the login prompt
+        - it will reboot a few times
+        - process takes 5-10 minutes
+    - once everything has settled down, login as root
     - `configure_edison --version`
         - `120`

 at this point you can continue from an ssh connection. this sometimes helps with the package downloads.